Frtzqe/AntiGo/README.md

 Anyway, after using the FyneDesk desktop environment for a while, and especially after enjoying the simplicity in its codebase, the idea came up to replace the lxqt-panel application (which is at the heart of LXQt) by something else.

-Although being it a nascent idea, realisation was prompted by a recent change in LXQt 2.2, where multiple sessions of a desktop for the same user have been disabled.
+Although being a nascent idea, realisation was recently prompted by a novel change in LXQt 2.2, where multiple sessions of a desktop for the same user have been disabled.

 What a stupid design change!